Tajlu Khanum: Legacy

 The Golden Iwan (with its muqarnas golden ceiling) and Golden Dome, commissioned ca. 1519 by Tajlu Khanum, at the Shrine of Fatima al-Masuma, Qom.

-Tajlu Khanum financed the Fatima Masumeh Shrine in Qom in 1519, commissioning the Golden Iwan (with its muqarnas golden ceiling) and rebuilding the Golden Dome.
+Tajlu Khanum financed the Fatima Masumeh Shrine in Qom in 1519 AD, commissioning the Golden Iwan (with its muqarnas golden ceiling) and rebuilding the Golden Dome.
 She dedicated the Golden Iwan to Shah Ismail with an inscription in light blue mosaic over the pinnacle of the arch, which gives Shah Ismail's name and laudatory attributes such as "the upholder of justice", "the guardian of the empire" and even "the Guide (Mahdi)", a title normally reserved to God and the twelfth Shi'i imam.
 She also built her husband Shah Ismail's tomb in Ardabil after his death in 1524, right next to the tomb of the Safavid ancestor Shayk Safi.
 She then supported Tahmasp Mirza's elevation to the throne in 1524.

-In 1528, Talju Khanum had to leave the harem and was sent to Qum by her son Shah Tahmasp, in retaliation for choosing to support his brother Bahram Mirza against him.
+In 1528 AD, Talju Khanum had to leave the harem and was sent to Qom by her son Shah Tahmasp, in retaliation for choosing to support his brother Bahram Mirza against him.

 Tomb

 Tomb of Tajlu Khanum, at the foot of the dome tomb of Shaykh Safi, in Ardabil.

-She was ultimately banished to Shiraz in 1540 because of treason by Tahmasp's son.
+She was ultimately banished to Shiraz in 1540 because of treason by her son, Shah Tahmasp.
 She was buried at Ardabil close to her husband, where her tomb is marked at the feet of the tomb of Shayk Safi in the Sheikh Safi al-Din Khānegāh and Shrine Ensemble.